printdotio/printio-ios-sdk/CUSTOMIZATION.md

                      infoColor:(UIColor *)infoColor
      backgroundImageForButtons:(NSString *)path;

+ Slide side menu from right.
+Default value is NO.

+     /**
+     @param set Default value is NO
+     */
+     - (void)slideSideMenuFromRight:(BOOL)set;

  This is option from Side Menu, in order to use it, Side Menu needs to be enabled first.

      /**
      @param shareText Text that will be used for sharing.
 May contains link also.